 Running cold email campaigns to cold prospects is not something you decide to start one day and execute the next.

-While we know everyone wants more leads in the pipeline from day 1, and we totally understand the urgency, in this case, urgency kills!
+While we know everyone wants more leads in the pipeline from day 1, and we totally understand the urgency.
+But in this case, urgency kills!
 Because you are more likely to stare at one of the following email deliverability issues:

 a) Your email account could get blocked by your email service provider (or)